michaelnny/alpha_zero/README.md

 * `pipeline_v2.py` contains the functions to run training, and evaluation loops (following AlphaZero paper, evaluation is only used to monitoring performance)

+## Network Architecture and Training Experiments
+We follow the same architecture as mentioned in the AlphaGo Zero paper, but made the some changes, as the goal is not to make a strongest player but to study the algorithm.
+* To address the lack of access to powerfull machines and GPUs, we adapt the following changes:
+  - use board size 11 instead of 15 or 19
+  - stack most recent 4 board states instead of 8 board states for each player
+  - use 64 planes for the conv2d layers instead of 256
+  - use 6 res-blocks instead of 19
+  - use 400 instead of 800 simulations per MCTS search
+  - add delay to the training loop before training on next batch of samples (to avoid over-fitting)
+* We do not implement parallel MCTS search, or batched evaluation during MCTS search.
+* We do not apply rotation or reflection to the board state during MCTS search.

+IMPORTANT NOTE:
+Alghouth not directly mentioned in the ogirinal papers, we believe AlphaZero runs large amount of self-play actors (256 or more) to generate self-play samples, while training on multiple servers at the same time.

+In the case we run the pipeline on a single machine at home, training one batch with batch size 128 only take less than a second on GPU, few seconds on CPU, but self-play one game could take few minutes (in the early stage one game only lasts 30-50 steps).
+If we run training with 8-16 actors, the network could easily over-fitting to existing samples while fail to converge.

+One hack is to add some delay to the training loop, to wait for the self-play actors to generate more training samples.
+The downside is this will slow down the overall training progress, we also have to 'tune' the train delay hyper-parameters.

+We conducted the following experiments:
+* For training and self-play on CPU (M1 Mac Mini), we found use `--train_delay=0.25` yields one checkpoint every 10 minutes.
+  Took 90-120 minutes for the actors to generate 10k self-play samples.
+* For training and self-play on single RTX 2080 Ti GPU, we found use `--train_delay=0.5` yields one checkpoint every 10 minutes.
+  Took 80-100 minutes for the actors to generate 10k self-play samples.
+* We observed it takes around 400k training steps for the agent to reach a resonable 'strong' level that can beat a beginner human player, and sometimes beats a 'strong' human player (I'm really not good at this game but my partner is really good, she beats me every single time).

+The above experiments were conducted under the same condition (using `run_training_v2.py`) and hyper parameters:
+* `--board_size=11`
+* `--stack_history=4`
+* `--checkpoint_frequency=1000`
+* `--num_simulations=400`
+* `--num_actors=6`
+* `--batch_size=128`
+* `--replay_capacity=1000 * 50`
+* `--min_replay_size=1000 * 5`

+Based on above statistics and observation, it could take 400*10=4000 minutes, which is 66 hours (~3 days) for the agent to converge to a suboptimal policy.
+But you can tune the hyper parameters to suit your own environment.
+For example the number of actors, batch size, train delay.

+One additional note is that if we really want to train a strong player, we need to increse the neural network capacity by using larger number of planes in the Conv2d layers and more res-blocks.

 ## Quick start
 ### Install required packages on Mac
 ```